Subject Lead - Miss C East

 Children listening to, performing and composing real music from a range of genres, cultures and styles

-Pupils singing, appraising, moving, playing and creating to internalise musical concepts
+Pupils singing, appraising, moving, playing and creating to internalise musical concept

 "How is it that music can, without words, evoke our laughter, our fears, our highest aspirations?"